What Foods Help Flush Drugs Out of Your System?

 Foods to Avoid While Detoxing

-Certain foods can hinder the detox process and worsen symptoms during addiction recovery.
-Avoid these to maximize your progress:
+Certain foods can hinder detox or worsen symptoms during recovery.
+Limit or avoid:

 You’ve survived the storm.
 Now let’s build something stronger.